panchtatvam/ro.vu_hugo/content/passions/life-improvement/advice.md

 "if you look in the mirror in the morning and you’re not excited about what you’re doing that day, go do something else." steve jobs

+Laughter is the shortest distance between two people

 Bezos quote about "imagining myself 80 on a rocking chair – will I regret not doing this?

+😴 get enough sleep 🎉 celebrate small wins 🌲 go for a walk in nature 📖 journal what you’re feeling 👯‍♂️ make plans with kind friends 🙅🏽‍♀️ be clear with boundaries 🧹 tidy your living space 💨 take 3 deep breaths 🌌 have gratitude

+1. Help yourself
+2. Climb a mountain, tell nobody
+3. More suffering is needed
+4. The enemy is a wonderful teacher

+agreements --> commitments --> investments --> improvements

+what did I learn, that I want to make sure is INGRAINED for my life

+people dont want to be fixed, people want to be heard

+listen, ask open questions; rather than solution

+"In my experience, X happened, this is what I did "

+trifecta - victim, hero, anti-hero; all ego based hero means theres a victim in the situation when try to be the hero, you put the person below, as a victim. doesnt feel empowered.
+If you try to help, it doesnt

+dogs eat first
+clean dishes under old ones
+think slow over time, whittle at an idea focus on removing blockers in the moment what task will make me happier in 1week, 1month, 1year

+where are you? where do you want to be? who are you bringing along?

+If you borrow someone’s car, fill it w gas

+sharpen knife before every use

+money/power. know what problems you cant buy yourself out of, face it or escape.

+recognize that voice when it says "I can do that later" and instead decide to do it right now.
+The payoff is huge!

+guilt and shame are tools for suppressing action and passion.
+They’re really good tools to get someone to stop doing something; but terrible tools to get someone to start.

+Today’s a brand new day to make it happen

+Everyone wants to cast blame rather than shoulder burden

+Now a days, u got to have the audacity to be happy

+Im not strong im powerful

 - I don't need to explain myself.